 The greatest asset of the Citibank Business rewards program continues to be its relationship with American Airlines.
 With the CitiBusiness / AAdvantage Platinum Select Mastercard you get 65,000 miles initial bonus for a limited time, 1 - 2 miles / $1, free checked bags and early boarding.

-The best American Airlines business credit card is the American Airlines AAdvantage® Aviator™ Business Credit Card because it gives 65,000 miles after spending $1,000 in the first 90 days, plus an additional 10,000 miles when a purchase is made on an employee card.
+The best American Airlines business credit card is the American Airlines AAdvantage® Aviator™ Business Credit Card because it gives 50,000 miles after spending $1,000 in the first 90 days, plus 30,000 miles for spending a total of $6,000 in the first 12 months.
 This American Airlines business credit card also gives 2 miles per $1 spent with American Airlines and eligible office-supply, telecom and car-rental merchants.
 It gives 1 mile per $1 on all other purchases, plus a 5% mileage bonus every year.… read full answer

 The only other American Airlines business credit card option is the CitiBusiness® / AAdvantage® Platinum Select® Mastercard®.
 It gives 65,000 miles when you spend $4,000 in the first 4 months, and it has a $0 intro annual fee the first year ($99 after that).
 Cardholders also earn 2 miles per $1 on purchases with American Airlines, gas stations, telecommunications merchants, cable and satellite providers, and car rental merchants (plus 1 mile per $1 on all other purchases).